simsynser/IntroEpiMod/README.md

 # IntroEpiMod
-NetLogo Code for workshop on infectious disease modeling
+Materials and NetLogo Code for workshop on infectious disease modeling